cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 are an important building block in this workflow.
 They let you propose a set of changes to the repository, for example a specific bugfix or new feature.
-When a pull request gets accepted, its changes are merged into the target branch, typically master.
+When the pull request gets accepted, its changes are merged into the target branch, typically master.
 GitHub displays Pull Requests with a green tick if they pass CI, and with a red x if the CI pipeline failed.
 In this way,
-continuous integration can function as a gate commits need to pass to enter the master branch.
+continuous integration functions as a gate commits need to pass to enter the master branch.

 You have a plethora of options when it comes to continuous integration.